mac799l/drone-swarm-simulation/README.md

 </include>
 '''

-This is the part of the drone file that includes the gimbal model.
+This is the part of the sdf file that includes the gimbal model.
 Furthermore, the gimbal's model.sdf file in the '''gimbal_small_3d''' folder includes the following lines:

 '''
 <plugin name="GstCameraPlugin"